mbrav/mbrav.github.io/_posts/journal/2016-04-15-a-monument-for-a-surveillance-democracy.markdown

 Tega Brain manifests a movement called *Eccentric Engineering* who’s biggest emphasis is on *enterstructure* as apposed to *infrastructure*.
 The difference is in the root of these words where *enter* emphasizes on openness and *infra* suggests the hidden and unnoticeable.
 This relation between these two terms can be witnessed in technology.
 Including technology everywhere as if it where an infrastructure is a concern that related to this idea.
 Concepts like surveillance and control especially rely on infrastructure, their served purpose would not longer allow them to function it they where to be converted in an enterstructure.

-John Peter’s influences where drawn particularly from his early chapters in *Marvelous Clouds: Toward a Philosophy of Elemental Media*, where he discusses the very intricate notions that constitute the abstract realm of modern day technologies.
+John Peter’s influences were drawn particularly from his early chapters in *Marvelous Clouds: Toward a Philosophy of Elemental Media*, where he discusses the very intricate notions that constitute the abstract realm of modern day technologies.
 One of the most interesting observations in his second chapter was illustrating Cetacean’s adaptations to their *media* and how their existence is different from us as a *techne* driven species.

 One of the goals of my project is to juxtapose the idea of utopia with the practical realizations of it.
 I found it important to look at artists that emphasize on the ideas of utopia and how its undermining can be presented and expressed.
 Cao Fei’s recent exhibition in MoMa PS1 showed many of her works that emphasize on the changing society in China as it has become the factory of the world.
 In many of her works, she documents how people in China deal with stress by relying on fictional ideas and environments such as anime characters, virtual life, and even art.

 The utopia that I will emphasize on in my project will be the one that people already believe in.
 Unlike the utopia in Cao Fei’s works where people attempt to reach an idea of utopia under present depressing circumstances, I am seeking to make people realize that the freedom currently manifested in technology - is anti-utopia.
 The freedom to use technology as mean of expression is believed to be a leverage to the utopian ideal of our current free society.
 Using technology as tool for leveraging this ideal is its virtue, but the anti-utopia comes when such a tool becomes manipulable and impedes its utopian ideal.

 ## Implications